All technology is created by God.

 life with twelve men.
 I have news for you brother; you who call yourself an Apostle;

-sending texts are nice, writing deep spiritual thoughts on Facebook is great,
+sending texts is nice, writing deep spiritual thoughts on Facebook is great,

 make you a Spiritual Father.
 Look at it this way; can you raise your children

-if, even as you are able to see and be with them, you just texted them, wrote them
+if, even as you can see and be with them, you just texted them, wrote them